tiwarisweta23/UniversityManagementSystem/documentation/docker.md

 ## Docker images

-The images used in this configuration are stored in the SpronQ/test docker repository on docker hub.
+> NOTE: The images used in this configuration are stored in the SpronQ/test docker repository on Docker Hub.
 To be able to pull these images, you need to request access from SpronQ.